buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Except my dear reader, I am actually a big fat liar.
 You see, as I was writing this article (while I waited for the boards to arrive) I made a horrible realization that in my many attempts of rewiring the board, I swapped the USB D+ and D- labels on the STM32 without thinking of the consequences.
 My revision 1 boards all came with this mistake (the drawings in the article have it correct), and now I was presented with two choices: cut the traces on the board with an x-acto knife and solder some bodge wires to swap them around, or swap the wires on the USB cable itself.

 I went with option 2 since the USB cable is specifically for the keyboard, given that it uses a female header connector.
-The cable conveniently came with the 5 wires correctly colored (red for vcc, green for D+, white for D-, and black for the two ground cables), and I confirmed that was the case by probing with a multimeter in continuity mode.
+The cable conveniently came with the 5 wires correctly colored (red for VCC, green for D+, white for D-, and black for the two ground cables), and I confirmed that was the case by probing with a multimeter in continuity mode.
 Swapping the cables is relatively easy, the connector has a small plastic tab on each of the wires, lifting the tab releases the tension and allows you to pull out the wire:

 <p align="center">
 ![Female header connector with a wire pulled out](images/BuuKeeb/FemaleConnector.png)</br>